 And one called to another and said: “Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory!”
 (Isaiah 6:3)

 God is holy AND His glory fills the earth!
 The Enlightenment taught us to see the world (and the phenomena in it) as either natural or supernatural.
-The Hebrews saw God as above and beyond His creation, and yet somehow also within it.
+The Hebrews did not see a supernatural God; they saw God as above and beyond His creation, and yet somehow also within it.

 Quantum theory tells us that the small-scale structure of the world is, in the words of Christian physicist John Polkinghorne, “radically random”: “By that he means it is unpredictable and nothing like a mechanical clock,” says Wilkinson.
 “It is a world that is unpicturable, uncertain and in which the cause of events cannot be fully specified.”